 Boca Raton’s coastal position and proximity to Fort Lauderdale and Miami make the city prime real estate for drug trafficking.
 Boca Raton is riddled by prescription opioid misuse.
 Controlled prescription opiates have overtaken cocaine as the most lethal substance in the city.
 The disrepute associated with addiction and those that struggle against it can prevent people from asking for help.
 It doesn’t need to be difficult to obtain help for a chronic illness.
 The information surrounding addiction and its treatment are constantly evolving.

 Psychiatry asserts that addiction is a sickness contracted through a mix of circumstances like genetics, brain chemistry and environment.
 Like cancer, addiction doesn’t discriminate.
 Anyone can get trapped in addiction’s destructive grip.
 Boca Raton is a city rife with temptation.
-Thankfully, it has plenty of recovery facilities available too.
-If you’d like to learn more about your treatment options, call The Recovery Village.
-An intake coordinator can give you information about Florida rehab and:
+Thankfully, it has plenty of recovery facilities available too, in the city and across the state of Florida.

 Our Closest Facility:

 You’re not alone in this struggle.